Tzar-T70/cc-modtest/README.md

-# Confronting Yourself (WIP)
+Corrupt Crypt (WIP)

-A (hopefully) simple CrossCode mod that adds a room (codenamed Corrupt Crypt, or CC for short), in which the dialogue of NPCs are encrypted and you gotta get the key unique to each person's text to form a sentence.
+A (hopefully) simple CrossCode mod that adds a room, in which the dialogue of NPCs are encrypted and you gotta get the key unique to each person's text to form a sentence.

 Made by a Cyber Security student who's tryna make a cool project in a game he loves, using the cryptography shi he's learnt so far. 😁👍